mlcommons/mobile_app_open/docs/build_and_release.md

 ## Versioning

+* The app version is configured in the file `flutter/pubspec.yaml`
 * Every build must have a unique build number.
 Increment the last part of the version number as needed, but don’t have a v1.0.1 with and without a specific backend.